 The final rule (77 FR 4088) disallows the use of formulated grain-fruit products to meet both the grains and fruits components at breakfast.
-However, if a school wishes to use these products to count only toward the grains component, this is acceptable, provided that the product is whole grain-rich and the inclusion of these products does not cause the average school meal offered over the week to exceed the weekly calorie and saturated fat limits.
+However, if a school wishes to use these products to count only toward the grains component, this is acceptable, provided that the product is whole grain-rich and the inclusion of these products does not cause the average school meal offered over the week to exceed the dietary specifications.
 Formulated grain-fruit products do not credit toward the fruits component.